tors123/Flashies/README.md

 The Flashies app can help you prepare for tests, study for your papers, and view others notes about subjects

 FEATURES:
-	* Private login to keep flashcards and resources secure
+	* Private login to keep flashcards and resources secure,
-	* Create flashcards about topics you are studying or papers you are attending and store them in one place
+	* Create flashcards about topics you are studying or papers you are attending and store them in one place,
-	* Attach resources and notes to your flashcards, resources can be any file; pdfs, word documents, images, and others
+	* Attach resources and notes to your flashcards, resources can be any file; pdfs, word documents, images, and others,
-	* Use the online storage to access your flashcards anywhere
+	* Use the online storage to access your flashcards anywhere,
-	* Search your flashcards for keywords
+	* Search your flashcards for keywords,
-	* Mark flashcards as public to let other users view them
+	* Mark flashcards as public to let other users view them,
 	* Assigning public status on a flashcard allows other users to add to them, but gives you authoritative access for editing or removing flashcards and their resources